leahneukirchen/puffyguard/README.md

     and run `wg-quick up $client`.
   * Scan `out/$client.png` with the WireGuard app on smartphone.

-  The default configuration tunnels all IPv4 traffic through WireGuard, adjust `AllowedIPs` to your taste.
+  The default configuration tunnels (and NATs) all IPv4 (and IPv6, if the server has it) traffic through WireGuard, adjust `AllowedIPs` to your taste.

 * To generate new accounts, just append them to `clients.py` and redeploy `wireguard.py`.